livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

     1. Associate Editors assign manuscripts to reviewers, collect these reviews, and make recommendations to the Section Lead Editors about acceptance, rejection, or requests for revision.
-    1. The Recording Secretary will coordinate and maintain confidentiality of votes of the Editorial Board, record minutes of meetings of the Editorial Board, and track appointment terms.
+    1. The Recording Secretary will coordinate and maintain confidentiality of votes of the Editorial Board, ensure that minutes of meetings of the Editorial Board are recorded, and track appointment terms.

 1. Selection process
     1. Members of the Editorial Board will be elected by a two-thirds vote of the Editorial Board.